Skip to content

 1

-All shell commands mentioned in this article can be run directly under the root user.
+All shell commands mentioned in this Guide can be run directly under the root user.
 For non-root users, add sudo before running.

 1. System and Environment Requirements

-Any host that can run DataFlux Func normally should also be able to run Sidecar.
+Any host that can run DataFlux Func should be able to run Sidecar.

 1.1 DataFlux Func Version Requirements

-Sidecar must be used in conjunction with DataFlux Func version 1.3.5 or higher
+Sidecar must be used with DataFlux Func version 1.3.5 or higher

 2. Quick Installation

-Under normal circumstances, Sidecar will be installed on the same host as DataFlux Func.
-The following operations assume they are performed on a host where DataFlux Func has already been installed.
+Normally, Sidecar is installed on the same host as DataFlux Func.
+The following operations assume that DataFlux Func is already installed on the host.

-If Sidecar and DataFlux Func are running on different hosts, the corresponding configurations need to be modified
+If Sidecar and DataFlux Func are running on different hosts, the corresponding configuration needs to be modified.

 2.1 Offline Installation

-Before installing Sidecar, you need to download the required resources.
+Before installing Sidecar, the required resources need to be downloaded.

-For hosts without internet access, the resources can be copied to the host via USB drives or other mobile devices.
+For hosts without internet access, the resources can be copied to the host via a USB drive or other portable devices.

-The downloaded resource files come with an automatic installation script, which can be executed to install (see details below)
+The downloaded resource files come with an automatic installation script, which can be executed to install Sidecar (details below).

-For Linux, macOS, and similar systems, it is recommended to use the official provided shell command to download the installation package.
+For Linux, macOS, and other systems, it is recommended to use the official shell command to download the installation package.

-Running the following command will automatically download all the necessary files for Sidecar.
+Run the following command to automatically download the required files for Sidecar.
 The download script will automatically select the x86_64 or aarch64 architecture version based on the current environment:

 Bash